Olya-Yer/ITC_EXERCISES/README.txt

 	make clean

 5. DIRECTORY STRUCTURE
-- battleShip – the top directory
+- smart_array – the top directory
 	- src – should contain the source code of the project
 	- makefile – the top makefile for building the project
 	- docs -  for containing documentations